jundalisay/sp/content/en/superphysics/principles/chapter-01f.md

 Therefore:
 - a physical thing is a large node made up of crude waves
 - a living mind is a large node made up of subtle waves

+Crude waves that bunch up together become nodes that manifest as crude ideas.
+- Further crudification will eventually turn them into physical things.

+Subtle waves that bunch up together become nodes that manifest as living minds.
+- The crudification of these will eventually turn them into living beings.

 Perception occurs when these nodes of minds interact with each other and with other nodes as ideas or things.